 Long Covid Kids

-Our initial rapid survey was completed before Long Covid was recognised in children; to provide early evidence of Long Covid symptom prevalence and aid our calls for paediatric Long Covid clinics.
+Our initial rapid survey was completed in January 2021 before Long Covid was widely recognised in children; to provide early evidence of Long Covid symptom prevalence and aid our calls for paediatric Long Covid clinics.

-Please see the research page for the latest paediatric research from around the globe that supports our initial findings.
+Find the latest paediatric Long Covid research from around the globe that supports our early findings.